However, two things were clearly missing:

 We set to work creating a Curriculum Grade Level Plan.

 About the Curriculum Grade Level Plan

 The table below summarizes our Grade Level Plan.
 Many thanks to our garden coordinators Jadda Miller and Alexis Kageyama who pulled this together.
 While we still consider many detailed plans to be ‘draft’ since they havenʻt been ‘garden tested, student approved’, they are an amazing and extensive resource compilation.
 We were definitely not creating lessons from scratch.
 Activities reference links to great lessons from all over!
 A special appreciation goes out to the Kohala Center with their Ku ʻAina Pa Hawai‘i School Garden Curriculum Map.
 We also loved the content and structure of the ʻAina In the Schools curriculum from Kokua Foundation.
-The chart below summarizes about 16 lessons for each grade level K-5.
+Our curriculum summarizes about 16 lessons for each grade level K-5.
 It is not intended to be used in sequence but to be adapted to map to the learning happening in the classrooms.

 People often ask “Why 16 lessons?”
 After looking at our schools with participation at all grade levels, we found that it is common for each student to be in the garden about 16 times a year.
 No school or schedule is typical.
 Some schools have weekly lessons but are on semester or quarter schedule.
 Some are on a bi-weekly rotation.
 The length of garden classes range from 25 to 50 minutes.
 We did our best to provide a framework that supports everyone while being flexible to contract or expand.
 As you see, we love to incorporate harvest recipes, art projects and other diverse activities whenever we can.
 There are clear themes that are enhanced across each grade level.
 At every level we reinforce messages about caring for the ‘aina, nutrition and sustainability.